wfjm/w11/doc/INSTALL_simh.md

 [Announcing the Open SIMH project](https://groups.io/g/simh/topic/91528716) announed on 2022-06-03 a re-launch of SimH as FOSS project.
-A new repository [open-simh/simh](https://github.com/open-simh/simh#readme) was setup and provides the SimH code-base under an [MIT-style licence](https://en.wikipedia.org/wiki/MIT_License), see [LICENSE.txt](https://github.com/open-simh/simh/blob/master/LICENSE.txt).
+A new repository [open-simh/simh](https://github.com/open-simh/simh#readme) has been set up and provides the SimH code-base under an [MIT-style licence](https://en.wikipedia.org/wiki/MIT_License), see [LICENSE.txt](https://github.com/open-simh/simh/blob/master/LICENSE.txt).